eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

 {% cite algorithm-design-manual -l 161 %}

-To completely explore a vertex v, each edge leaving v must be explored.
+To completely explore a vertex $$v$$, each edge leaving $$v$$ must be explored.
 Edges that go to a discovered or processed vertex are ignored {% cite algorithm-design-manual -l 161 %}.

 An undirected edge will be considered twice, once from each vertex.
 Directed edges are only considered once {% cite algorithm-design-manual -l 161 %}.

-This section will look at breadth-first search (BFS) and depth-first-search (DFS) algorithms.
+This section will look at breadth-first search (BFS) and depth-first-search (DFS) algorithms for traversing a graph.

 <!-- prettier-ignore-start -->
 *Note: the code examples work on an adjacency list, as defined in the [graphs section]({{ '/data-structures-and-algorithms/data-structures/graphs' | relative_url }}).*